lemlac/mulem/docs/reference.md

 ## Decorators

-There have been a few examples of decorators in this document such as `@opaque` and `@memory`.
+There have been a few examples of decorators in this document like `@opaque` and `@memory`.
 These are compile-time functions that communicate to the compiler directly and can alter the behavior of things.
 The API for defining your own decorators is not set in stone yet.
 More information on them will be available in the future.
 The syntax for adding decorators goes like this:

 ```
 @decorator1      -- No arguments.